UgoLomoio/ttr_mutations/README.md

 1. cd molecular_dynamics
 2. python molecular_dynamics_proteinstability.py (Needs Gromacs, performs automatically all the steps of topology preparation, computes trajectories and create plots)
-3. visualize_trajectories.ipynb, a notebook that can be opened with jupyterlab that visualizes trajectories and creates final plots.
+3. create_plots.ipynb, a notebook that can be opened with jupyterlab that visualizes trajectories and creates final plots.
+4. visualize_trajectory.py, can be used to visualize a trajectory directly on pymol

 TMAlign: